Scuba Diving Bali

 The USAT Liberty is sitting just 30 meters away from the Tulamben beach.
 As over time it has split in pieces, the highest point is depending on the tide at approximately 5-10 meters depth with the deepest point at approximately 30 meters deep.
 The USAT Liberty Shipwreck has attracted major marine diversity but also helped build fascinating coral formations for which underwater photographers visit here.

 Scuba diving the USAT Liberty Shipwreck is beginner friendly and even Discover Scuba Diving or children can dive here.
-The water temperatures are high all year round at approximately 28 degrees Celsius ( 82 F ), currents are generally low to none and visibility rarely drop below 20 meters ( 65 feet ).
+The water temperatures are high all year round at approximately 28 degrees Celsius (82 F), currents are generally low to none and visibility rarely drops below 20 meters (65 feet).

 The beauty about Bali is that the diving season never ends.
 Diving conditions at the Tulamben USAT Liberty are proper all year round although generally the peak of the rainy season in January and February makes people visit less compared to March to December.